pwsacademy/swift-setup/platforms/windows10/README.md

 winget install --id Swift.Toolchain --exact
 ```

-Finally, restart your terminal and verify that you can run the following command:
+Finally, restart your terminal and run the following command to verify which version of Swift you have installed:

 ```
 swift --version